How I Work:

 1. Where did you graduate?
 What is your current job title?

 I graduated from the Lebanese University, Faculty Of Sciences in Beirut, with a B.S.
 Degree in Computer Sciences.
 I am currently a self-employed front-end web developer, writer and speaker.

-2. What apps and softwares you use most passionately?
+2. What apps and software you use most passionately?
 Why?